alexmilowski/milowski-journal/entries/2020-09-17/dok-geospatial-partitioning.md

   We use resources like weather reports or air quality measurements to navigate the world.
 These resources become especially important when faced by extreme events like the current wildfires in the Western USA.
 The data for the reports, predictions, and maps all start as realtime sensor networks.

-  In this talk, Alex will present some of his research into scientific data representation on the Web and how the key mechanism is the partitioning, annotation, and naming of data representations.
+  In this talk, I will present some of my research into scientific data representation on the Web and how the key mechanism is the partitioning, annotation, and naming of data representations.
 We’ll take a look at a few examples, including some recent work on air quality data relating to the current wildfires in the western USA.
 We’ll explore the central question of how geospatial sensor network data can be collected and consumed within K8s deployments.

   ## Video and Podcast